11Jagan/Personal-Portfolio/README.md

 pnpm dev
 ```

-If you are deploying this application, ensure your EmailJS account and templates are correctly configured for the production environment.
+If you are deploying this application, ensure your MongoDB database is accessible from your deployment environment and the environment variables are correctly set.

 ## Troubleshooting

 ### Contact Form Submissions

--   **EmailJS Configuration:**
+-   **MongoDB Configuration:**
-    -   Ensure `NEXT_PUBLIC_EMAILJS_SERVICE_ID`, `NEXT_PUBLIC_EMAILJS_TEMPLATE_ID`, and `NEXT_PUBLIC_EMAILJS_USER_ID` are correctly set in your `.env.local` file and that you've restarted your development server.
+    -   Ensure `MONGODB_URI` and `MONGODB_DB_NAME` are correctly set in your `.env.local` file and that you've restarted your development server.
-    -   Verify your EmailJS service and template are set up correctly in your EmailJS dashboard.
-Check that the template variables match what `ContactSection.tsx` sends.
+    -   Verify your MongoDB connection string is correct and allows connections from your application's IP address (especially if using MongoDB Atlas, check IP Access List).
-    -   Check your EmailJS account dashboard for any errors or usage limits.
+    -   Check your MongoDB server logs for any connection errors.
--   **Console Errors:** Open your browser's developer console (usually F12) and check for any error messages when you submit the form.
+-   **Console Errors:** Open your browser's developer console (usually F12) and the terminal running your Next.js dev server.
+Check for any error messages when you submit the form.
 -   **Toast Notifications:**
     -   The website provides toast notifications upon form submission (e.g., "Message Sent!", "Submission Error").
 These give clues about the outcome.

 ### Mailto Links (Direct Contact Methods)

 The "Contact Details" card and the footer still contain direct `mailto:` links (e.g., for the email icon).
-These will open the visitor's default email application and are independent of the EmailJS contact form.
+These will open the visitor's default email application and are independent of the MongoDB-backed contact form.